devfile/integration-tests/README.md

 ### Run tests
 1. cd `local/odo/tests`
 1. run `./odo-integration-tests.sh`  : it runs `odo catlog command` test by default.
-In order to run other test cases, open `./odo-integration-tests.sh` and uncomment other test options. e.g. `make test-cmd-devfile-create`
+In order to run other test cases, modify `./odo-integration-tests.sh` by enabling other test options. e.g. `make test-cmd-devfile-create`

 ### Performance tests for ODO
 1. Open `Makefile` and remove `--skipMeasurements` option from `GINKGO_FLAGS_ALL` flag.